Skip to main content

 Sign Up for Policy Updates

 Representing urban, rural and suburban communities from Astoria to Umatilla, Eugene to Grande Ronde, Policy Leadership Council members bring an incredible depth of local leadership and experience to the food bank’s mission to end hunger and its root causes.
 Together, they’ll determine Oregon Food Bank's grassroots advocacy agenda by identifying and addressing the policies and systems that drive hunger and poverty in our communities.
-We’re excited to introduce two of our amazing Council members today: Andrea Gonzalez and Yaneli Hernandez-Tapia.
+We’re excited to introduce one of our amazing Council members today: Andrea Gonzalez.

 Andrea Gonzalez